Google debuts Nest Hub Max smart display

 Google introduced its latest smart device with Google Assistant for the home, the Nest Hub Max, a device with a 10-inch display and video camera.
 The device will cost $229 and go on sale this summer.

-The Nest Hub Max will be able to respond to hand gestures to pause music and can leave video messages for other members of a household.
+The Nest Hub Max will be able to respond to hand gestures to pause music, and can leave video messages for other members of a household.

 It will also use on-device machine learning and facial recognition software to recognize the face of people in a household to provide personalized information.
 So when you walk into the kitchen the display will show your calendar and recommendations.
+Face Watch is the second biometric for Google Assistant, after Voice Match was introduced in April 2017.

+The video camera can also shift to follow a video subject, a feature called Auto Frame similar to the Smart Camera on Facebook’s Portal smart display.

-Today Nest and Home units at Google were also combined under the Nest name, and the Home Hub was renamed the Nest Hub.
+Today Nest and Home units at Google were combined under the Nest name, and the Home Hub was renamed the Nest Hub.
 Nest was acquired by Google in 2014 and in February 2018 ceased to act as a standalone company and was folded into Google’s hardware team.

 Nest Hub Max adds to Google’s Home line of smart speakers, which began with the Home speaker at I/O developer conference in 2016.